-Thesis Document.
+Thesis Document and Defense.
 Following completion of the research project, the written document must be officially approved by all committee members.
+The thesis document and defense requirement is a poster presentation for the students committee.
+A traditional research manuscript based on this work can be used as part of a candidacy portfolio.

 Dissemination.
 Your project must be presented to an appropriate audience.
-This requirement could be met by presenting a paper or poster at a meeting of a learned or professional society (e.g.,

-American Speech-Language-Hearing Association Conference, the Acoustical Society of America, the Ohio Speech and Hearing Association Conference, etc.), and/or by publishing the work in a peer-reviewed journal.
+This requirement could be met by presenting a paper or poster at a meeting of a learned or professional society (e.g., American Speech-Language-Hearing Association Conference, the Acoustical Society of America, the Ohio Speech and Hearing Association Conference, etc.), and/or by publishing the work in a peer-reviewed journal.